-As a screenwriter, James is currently working on a new television drama with Matchbox Pictures / NBC Universal for Foxtel and is part of BAFTA’s emerging talent development program in Hollywood.
-Recent work includes co-creating an historical action/heist drama for Playmaker Media / Sony Pictures and writers rooms for the Academy Award-winning See-Saw Films, ABC, Porchlight Films, Endemol Shine, and in feature film development for Icon Films.
+As a screenwriter, James is currently working on a new television drama with Matchbox Pictures / NBC Universal for Foxtel and is part of BAFTA’s main talent development program in Hollywood.
+Recent work includes co-creating an historical action/heist drama for Playmaker Media / Sony Pictures and writers rooms for the Academy Award-winning See-Saw Films, ABC, Porchlight Films, and Endemol Shine.
 For the theater, James co-wrote Radio With Pictures, which sold out at the Sydney Opera House.
-He began his US work as a member of Australians in Film’s writer development program at Raleigh Studios.
+He began his US work as a member of Australians in Film’s Writers Room development program at Raleigh Studios.

 James’s non-fiction writing focuses on American culture and politics.
-His essays and criticism have appeared in the New York Times, Washington Post, LA Review of Books, Times Literary Supplement, The Spectator, The Australian, and Australian Book Review, where he also sits on the editorial advisory board.
-Clive James acknowledged James’s writing on American television as having “already made a global contribution to cultural analysis” (Play All, Yale), and Ian Hislop (Private Eye, Have I Got News For You) has described his political satire “very entertaining”, and Parnassus Books described his Spectator writing as having “quite possibly the best opening of a review in the history of reviews”.
+His essays and literary criticism have appeared in the New York Times, Washington Post, The Spectator, LA Review of Books, Times Literary Supplement, The Australian, and Australian Book Review, where he also sits on the editorial advisory board.
+Clive James described James’s writing on American television as having “already made a global contribution to cultural analysis” (Play All, Yale), and Ian Hislop (Private Eye, Have I Got News For You) has called his political satire “very entertaining”, and Parnassus Books described his Spectator writing as having “quite possibly the best opening of a review in the history of reviews”.
 James received the ABR Ian Potter Foundation Fellowship – one of Australia’s major long-form journalism awards – for his 2015 cover article on the HBO era of US TV drama.
-His essay “Some Weird Shit”, on US politics in the Trump era, was the cover story of May 2017’s ABR and among the magazine’s top five most-read stories for the year.
+His satiric essay “Some Weird Shit”, on US politics in the Trump era, was the cover story of May 2017’s ABR and among the magazine’s top five most-read stories for the year.
 In June-July 2018 he is guest editor of ABR’s film and television issue.